The Ultimate Diagnostic Essay Guide

 Clarity and Command of Language This covers grammar, syntax, and punctuation.
 Are sentences clear and concise?
 Is the vocabulary appropriate for academic writing?

-Essentially, the diagnostic essay is a snapshot of your current student’s ability.
+Essentially, the diagnostic essay is a snapshot of your current ability as a student.
 It helps the instructor tailor their teaching for the rest of the academic year to better meet the needs of the class and each particular student.
-As you can see from resources like “This I Believe” Essays as Diagnostic Assignments, these tasks are often personal, designed to elicit your genuine voice and thinking writing process.
+As you can see from resources like “This I Believe” Essays as Diagnostic Assignments, these tasks are often personal, designed to elicit your genuine voice and thinking process.

 The Anatomy of a Winning Diagnostic Essay: Structure and Format

 A proper diagnostic essay will almost always consist of three main parts: an introduction, the body paragraphs, and a conclusion.
-Let’s break down each component of the diagnostic essay.
+Let us break down each component of the diagnostic essay format.

 The Introduction: Your First Impression